 - required number of copies of the dissertation (number of reviewers + 1), with your signature,

-- 15x presentation (in Czech: autoreferat) of the thesis (30x in case of study programme Botany); presentation should be in A5 format bound with a thread binding or an office stapler in the binding bend,
+- 15x thesis summary (in Czech: autoreferat); summary should be in a booklet form: A5 format bound with a thread binding or an office stapler in the binding bend,

-- an approved application for recognition of publishing activities.
+- approved application for recognition of publishing activities,

 The Student Affairs Office will check the submitted application along with the documents required and ensure their distribution.